fsprojects/FSharp.Data.GraphQL/README.md

 For more information about how to use the client provider, see the [examples folder](samples/client-provider).

-## Middlewares
+## Middleware

-You can create and use middlewares on top of the `Executor<'Root>` object.
+You can create and use middleware on top of the `Executor<'Root>` object.

 The query execution process through the use of the Executor involves three phases:

 - *Schema compile phase:* this phase happens when the `Executor<'Root>` class is instantiated.
 In this phase, the Schema map of types is used to build a field execute map, which contains all field definitions alongside their field resolution functions.
-This map is used later on the planning and execution phases to retrieve the values of the queried fields of the schema.
+This map is used later on in the planning and execution phases to retrieve the values of the queried fields of the schema.

 - *Operation planning phase:* this phase happens before running a query that has no execution plan.
-This phase is responsible to analyze the AST document generated by the query, and build an ExecutionPlan to execute it.
+This phase is responsible for analyzing the AST document generated by the query, and building an ExecutionPlan to execute it.

-- *Operation execution phase:* this phase is actually the phase that executes the query itself.
+- *Operation execution phase:* this phase is the phase that executes the query.
 It needs an execution plan, so, it commonly happens after the operation planning phase.

-All those phases wraps needed data to do the phase job inside an Context object.
+All the phases wrap the needed data to do the phase job inside a context object.
 They are expressed internally by functions:

 ```fsharp
 let internal compileSchema (ctx : SchemaCompileContext) : unit =